This spot has been added by

 The yellow-edged lyretail is a common sighting in Coral Beach.

-Bluespotted groupers, damselfish and boxfish are also easily seen throughout the area.
-A few large yellow-spotted triggerfish, some of which some 50cm-long, come and go along the drop-off.
+Bluespotted groupers, damselfish and boxfish are also frequently seen throughout the area.
+A few large yellow-spotted triggerfish, some of which some a foot and a half long, come and go along the drop-off.

 Octopus in Coral Beach, Eilat